madhavchopra99/resume/README.md

 # Resume

-This is site to publish my resume
+This is site to publish my resume.